Canada and the European Union

 - Agreement between Canada and the European Union on Customs Cooperation with Respect to Matters Related to Supply-Chain Security

-In the EU, the relevant judicial authorities of each member state cooperate on criminal issues such as organised crime, terrorism, corruption, illicit drug trafficking, illicit arms trafficking, offences against children, etc. EU structures have also been created to enhance judicial cooperation between the member states' competent judicial authorities.
+In the EU, the relevant judicial authorities of each Member State cooperate on criminal issues such as organised crime, terrorism, corruption, illicit drug trafficking, illicit arms trafficking, offences against children, etc. EU structures have also been created to enhance judicial cooperation between the Member States' competent judicial authorities.
 Our Justice team in Brussels liaises with EU agencies in these matters and follows the work of EU institutions in criminal law policy-making.
 The team also provides support to national authorities requesting judicial legal assistance in (e.g. evidence-gathering) or extradition from Canada.
 As Canada is a Party to the Council of Europe’s Cybercrime Convention, it regularly participates at the Cybercrime Convention Committee meetings at the Council of Europe in Strasbourg.

 Canada and the Council of Europe

 Canada was granted official observer status with the Council of Europe’s Committee of Ministers in 1996.
 In 1997, Canadian parliamentarians were granted official observer status with the Parliamentary Assembly of the Council of Europe.
-The Minister Counsellor and Deputy Head of Mission of the Mission of Canada to the European Union is Canada's Permanent Observer to the Council of Europe.
+The Deputy Head of Mission of the Mission of Canada to the European Union is Canada's Permanent Observer to the Council of Europe.
 In 2019, Canada also joined the Council of Europe’s European Commission for Democracy through Law (the Venice Commission), which supports Canada’s and the EU’s collective efforts to advance democratic principles, human rights and fundamental freedoms across Europe and internationally.
-Canada had been an observer to the Venice Commission since 1991.
+Canada has been an observer to the Venice Commission since 1991.